 Highmark Medicare Advantage Plan Options

 There are two main Highmark Medicare Advantage plans, both of which are PPOs.
 These plans are flexible and cover in-network and out-of-network care, but they may have higher premiums than other Medicare Advantage Plan types.
-Both plans have monthly premiums beyond the standard Part B premium, one with a $25 premium and the other with a premium of $167.
+Both plans have monthly premiums beyond the standard Part B premium, one with a $25 premium and the other with a premium of $166.
 Neither plan has an annual deductible, and both provide telehealth coverage that is equivalent to in-person visits.
-The primary difference between these two plans is their annual maximum out-of-pocket costs.
-If you have the Distinct plan, you may pay up to $7,550 out-of-pocket per year for health care services.
-With the Standard plan, the maximum is a little lower at $6,500.

-Here are the Highmark Medicare Advantage Plan options:
+Here are the Highmark Medicare Advantage Plan options in 2022:

 *Based on pricing in Charleston, West Virginia